 - Chicken--You can use either boneless, skinless chicken breasts or boneless, skinless thighs for this recipe.
 You can even use frozen chicken with a few modifications.

 - Oranges--Because this recipe uses orange zest and orange juice, it makes sense to use freshly squeezed orange juice.
-Use a microplane to zest your orange first and then slice in half and juice the orange.
-Of course, you can use prepared orange juice in place of the fresh orange juice!
+Use a Microplane to zest your orange first and then slice in half and juice the orange.
+Of course, you can use prepared orange juice in place of fresh orange juice!

 - Soy Sauce--Low sodium soy sauce is best to control the sodium content.
 Use Tamari for a Gluten-Free Instant Pot Orange Chicken.

 - Brown Sugar--Brown Sugar is my sweetener of choice for this recipe, as I love the way it plays off the orange notes.
 However, honey is more traditional, so feel free to substitute honey for brown sugar in equal amounts.
-Note: You can also increase honey or brown sugar if you prefer a sweeter Orange Chicken, but I would not increase to more than ¼ cup.
+Note: You can also increase honey or brown sugar if you prefer a sweeter Orange Chicken, but I would not increase it to more than ¼ cup.

 - Rice Wine Vinegar--Rice wine vinegar is a mild vinegar used often used in Asian dishes.
 If you don't have rice wine vinegar, white distilled vinegar will work.

 - Fresh Ginger--Be sure to use freshly grated ginger root--NOT ground ginger, the flavor can not be compared.
-A money saving tip is to peel your ginger root and place in a freezer safe bag--it will keep for month and can be grated fresh right from the freezer.
+A money-saving tip is to peel your ginger root and place it in a freezer-safe bag--it will keep for a month and can be grated fresh right from the freezer.

 - Garlic--Freshly minced or jarred garlic works great for this recipe.

 - Cornstarch Slurry--Cornstarch Slurry is just cornstarch that has been dissolved in a liquid that helps thicken up a sauce.
 This is added after pressure cooking.

 - Prepare your chicken by slicing it into 1-inch chunks.

 - Turn your Instant Pot to saute, add in oil and allow to heat.